sal55/langs/QExamples/QTypes.md

 C ::= A       # C is an independent, deep copy of A

 The rules I think are a little different for records, partly to do with minimising circular references, but I try to delve too deeply into that part it.)

+### Excluded Types

+**Boolean** This has sometimes been used internally, but has never been exposed as a user type.
+Apart from **true** and **false** constants, I have never felt the need.

+**Enumerations** These are mainly named constants, with very little support in the type system.
+(I'm hoping to be able to directly print an enum value by name rather than its ordinal value, but that's about it.)
+Better support would be nice, but it rapidly gets complicated and, in interpreted code, less efficient.

+**Tagged Unions** I'd planned this for my static language last year, but lost interest.
+My requirements of tagged unions are more diverse and slightly more chaotic than would suit a inflexible language feature.

+**Sum Types** I mean the alternatives sometimes denoted as T | U | V, even without the fancy stuff you see in Haskell.
+With dynamic types, you get a lot of flexibility and there are lots of workarounds.
+To make sure X only has types T, U or V, I can write **if X.type in \[T,U, V\]**.

+**Generics** This is a big deal in static languages, but since this one is dynamic, you get most of the benefits for free.